-In many areas, there are often support groups that get together and discuss a particular condition.
-Joining a support group could be a good way to find out if anyone has consulted a herbalist for your particular health concern.
+In many areas, there are often support groups that get together and discuss a particular health condition.
+So, joining a support group could be an excellent way to determine if anyone has seen a herbalist for your specific health issue.

-Find a reputable herbalist near me
+Find a reputable herbalist

-In the UK, the longest-running professional herbalist association is the National Institute of Medical Herbalists (NIMH).
-They have high standards for application for membership and demand continuing professional development to maintain that membership.
+In the UK, the longest-running professional association is the National Institute of Medical Herbalists (NIMH).
+They have high standards for membership and demand continuing professional development to maintain that membership.

 Other professional associations include:

-Phytotherapy is the practice of modern western herbal medicine, combining contemporary scientific evidence-based herbal medicine with traditional knowledge and clinical experience.
-Core to the CPP's mission is the integration of western herbal medicine with mainstream medical practice.
-Check their register for herbalists near you with this link.
+Phytotherapy is the practice of modern western herbal medicine.
+It combines contemporary scientific and evidence-based herbal practice with traditional knowledge and clinical experience.
+Core to the CPP's mission is the integration of western herbal medicine with mainstream conventional medical practice.

 Association of Master Herbalists.
-Members of this association may practice a blend of natural healing that includes herbal medicine and naturopathic techniques.
+A practitioner in this association may practice a blend of natural healing that includes herbalism and naturopathic techniques.

-The Unified Register of herbal practitioners is an international register of professional herbalists and includes herbalists that practice different types of traditional herbal medicine, such as Chinese, Ayurvedic, Tibetan or Unani Tibb.
+The Unified Register of herbal practitioners is an international register of professional herbalists.
+A practitioner in this association may practice a traditional system, such as Chinese, Ayurvedic, Tibetan or Unani Tibb.

 I can't find a herbalist near me